Search inside the Glass Hallmark website

 The Furnaces for the Future: the glass industry’s shared ambition for a low-carbon future

-Back to success-stories
+Back to Success Stories

 The Furnaces for the Future: the glass industry’s shared ambition for a low-carbon future

+By 2050 the container glass industry aims to achieve a major revolution in the way we produce glass that is fit for a circular and climate-neutral economy.
 Brands and retailers alike have committed to ambitious sustainability goals, and as a material we use every day, glass packaging is playing a big part in this transition.

-The big hitters of Europe’s container glass industry have joined forces to take on carbon emissions.
 The whole industry stands behind the Furnaces for the Future vision, with glass container manufacturers from all over the continent signed on:

-Members reflected as of February 2022
+Members reflected as of June 2022

 0 min